nuxt/website-v2/content/en/deployments/kinsta.md

   }
 }
 ```
+There is also a [Starter](https://github.com/kinsta/hello-world-nuxt), if you want to give it a spin.

 ## SSG - configuration
 **Kinsta Application Hosting** is using Buildpacks to determine what is needed to build and deploy the application.